letsdeel/public-api-samples/samples/create-ic-fixed-rate-contract/README.md

 ## Installing the dependencies

-After installing Node.js, you can install the dependencies:
+After installing Node.js and retrieving a valid token, you can install the dependencies:

-1. Open up a command-line window and navigate to to the sample folder `samples/list-people/`.
+1. Open up a command-line window and navigate to to the sample folder `samples/create-ic-fixed-rate-contract/`.
 2. Run `npm install`.
 3. Then run `npm run setup`.